kamkejj/lando-drupal9/README.md

 # lando-drupal9
-Using Lando and Drupal 9 with xdebug.
+Using Lando and Drupal 9 with Xdebug.

 ## Versions tested
 * Lando: v3.0.5